-There are no prerequisites to successfully learn from this book.
+There are no prerequisites to successfully learn from the materials provided here.
 However, basic familiarity with the principles of the Web Content Accessibility Guidelines (WCAG 2.0) will be beneficial.

 To learn more, read through the Web Content Accessibility Guidelines and the Introduction to WCAG.